 Typical USPS flat rate box sizes are 11 1/4" x 8 3/4" x 6", or 14" x 12" x 3 1/2".
 Their larger flat rate boxes are usually 12 1/4″ x 12 1/4″ x 6″.

-UPS, FedEx, and USPS also offer flat rate shipping boxes.
+UPS, FedEx, and USPS also offer flat rate boxes.
 These companies typically offer at least two flat rate options: regular and express.
-Knowing which box works best is particularly important if you’re researching how to ship frozen food, how to ship alcohol, or how to ship cookies.
+Knowing which box works best is particularly important if you’re researching how to ship frozen food, how to ship alcohol, how to ship frozen meat, how to ship dairy, or how to ship cookies.
 All of these products rely on excellent eCommerce packaging, so a box too large or small can damage the goods.

 If you don’t know what box sizes match the needs of your products yet, it’s good to learn how to measure a box for shipping.
-While it seems like a no-brainer, measuring a box requires some forethought, tools, and trial and error.
+While this seems like a no-brainer, measuring a box requires some forethought, tools, and ol’ fashioned trial and error.

 Once you know the dimensions your products need, you can choose the right flat rate box size.
 You’ll also know how to print shipping labels and can apply them much faster thanks to standardized box sizes.